robbybrodie/s4hanascaleout/README.md

 ## Pacemaker Cluster Architecture

-The Pacemaker cluster manages the high availability aspects of the S4HANA deployment with sophisticated resource management and split-brain prevention mechanisms.
+The Pacemaker cluster is a unified cluster spanning all three AWS Availability Zones, managing the high availability aspects of the S4HANA deployment with sophisticated resource management and split-brain prevention mechanisms.

 ### Custom Portblock Resource Agent

 A critical innovation in this architecture is the custom **Portblock resource agent** that addresses a fundamental limitation in traditional SAP scale-out HA deployments.
 This resource agent:

-- **Uses NFTables** to provide VPC-level network isolation
+- **Uses NFTables** to provide host-level network isolation
 - **Prevents partial site failures** that could lead to split-brain scenarios
 - **Coordinates both nodes in an AZ** when one node fails or requires maintenance
 - **Addresses SAP scale-out limitations** where existing resource agents (including ANGI SPA) cannot alter the state of both nodes simultaneously